 |So it's like an eternal blind date?|

-The movie attempts to be a psychological thriller, with our main characters "trapped" in their childhood memories by an old amusement park.
-Yes, it's a haunted park, and it really goes to great lengths to con people into never leaving...
-It's not a bad premise at all, and in fact, it could be one hell of a good ride if done right, but it's far too uneventful and boring to get much of a rise even out of the most casual horror fan.
+The movie attempts to be a Psychological Thriller, with our main characters "trapped" in their childhood memories by an old amusement park.
+Yes, it's a haunted park, and it really goes to great lengths to con people into never leaving.
+It's not a bad premise at all, and in fact, it could be one hell of a good ride if done right, but it's far too uneventful and boring to get much of a rise even out of the most casual Horror fan.

-As for the horror elements present in the movie... well, there weren't really any.
-Some of the CGI was bad, and even down right laughable in some places.
+We also have to admit that the movie looked pretty good in most places, and was shot competently.
+As for the Horror elements present in the movie... well, there weren't really any.
+Some of the CGI was bad, and even downright laughable in some places.
 The clown wasn't creepy.
 The lake monster made me do a double take and question if this was supposed to be a comedy or not.
-And the atmosphere the director was going for never really came to fruition, which is the real shame of it all; the old abandoned amusement park they used for the shoot was perfect and creepy, and could have been put to far better use.
+And the atmosphere the director was going for never really came to fruition, which is the real shame of it all; the old abandoned amusement park that they used for the shoot was perfectly creepy, and could have been put to far better use.

 The great Horror movie makers of yesteryear became great because they made something out of virtually nothing; these days, Horror filmmakers tend to take nothing and make it into more nothing.
 I guess maybe they just think themselves great right out of the gate, and their movies end up suffering for it.